ds-dti/DS01_01_Social-Media-Suicide-Indication-Detection/README.md

 # Suicide-Prevention-DTI
-Abduh Salam
+Abduh Salam,
-Dimas Samodra
+Dimas Samodra,
-Hanizar Rachman
+Hanizar Rachman,
-Fahmi Fathur Rahman
+Fahmi Fathur Rahman.

 Is an application that aims to detect a person's twitter post whether they have suicidal tendencies or not.
 The words from the post will be processed and classified, which will be the percentage label.